Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity

 \subsubsection{Algebraic Characterization of Internally Closed Sets}

-\begin{lemma} Let $T$ be a marriage instance and ${\cal M}'\subseteq {\cal M}(T)$. ${\cal M}'$ is an internally closed set of matchings if and only if it is an inclusionwise maximal subset of ${\cal M}(T)$ that a) is closed wrt the join operator b) satisfies the opposition of interests. \end{lemma} \begin{proof} $(\Leftarrow)$ We first show that for any $M, M'\in \M'$, $M$ and $M'$ do not block each other.
+\begin{lemma} Let $T$ be a marriage instance and ${\cal M}'\subseteq {\cal M}(T)$. ${\cal M}'$ is an internally closed set of matchings if and only if it is an inclusionwise maximal subset of ${\cal M}(T)$ among those that are a) closed wrt the join operator and b) satisfy the opposition of interests. \end{lemma} \begin{proof} $(\Leftarrow)$ We first show that for any $M, M'\in \M'$, $M$ and $M'$ do not block each other.
 We will not use inclusionwise maximality of $\M'$, so the statement applies to any set of matchings satisfying a) and b).